MicrosoftDocs/quantum-docs/articles/optimization-quantum-monte-carlo.md

 ---
 author: SoniaLopezBravo
-description: This document provides a basic guide about how to use the Quantum Monte Carlo solver. ms.author: sonialopez ms.date: 02/01/2021 ms.service: azure-quantum ms.subservice: optimization ms.topic: how-to
+description: This document provides a basic guide about how to use the Quantum Monte Carlo QIO solver. ms.author: sonialopez ms.date: 10/11/2022 ms.service: azure-quantum ms.subservice: optimization ms.topic: how-to